Taxidermy art and science: Taxidermy and art

 For private practice or on public display, taxidermy is considered an art.
 Like other arts, taxidermists try to achieve, "artistic authenticity."
 In taxidermy, this is done through representing the animal to look as natural, real, or "alive" as possible.
 In another contemporary review of Montagu Browne’s Artistic and Scientific Taxidermy and Modelling, F.A.
 Lucas suggests that the artistic integrity of the taxidermist relies, "not so much on the mechanical devices employed as on the artistic eye and skilled hand of the workman."
 Lucas recommends using artificial materials in order to present the specimen as a representation that is true to nature:

 "Now it is recognized that at least one of the objects of a public museum is to give the public glimpses of living creatures as they really appear, and it is admitted that it is better to replace such appendages as combs and wattles, or even to obscure the scales of a bird's foot with paint, than to show the public dried, distorted and dingy effigies."

+Taxidermy or elements of taxidermy are also used in branches of bio art.